apify/apify-cli/README.md

 ```
 USAGE
-  $ apify push [ACTORID]
+  $ apify push [ACTORID] [--version-number <value>] [-v <value>] [-b <value>] [-w <value>] [--no-prompt]

 ARGUMENTS
   ACTORID  Name or ID of the Actor to push (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
 If not provided, the
            command will create or modify the actor with the name specified in ".actor/actor.json" file.

-OPTIONS
+FLAGS
-  -b, --build-tag=build-tag              Build tag to be applied to the successful Actor build.
-By default, it is taken
+  -b, --build-tag=<value>        Build tag to be applied to the successful Actor build.
+By default, it is taken from the
-                                         from the ".actor/actor.json" file
+                                 ".actor/actor.json" file

-  -v, --version=version                  Actor version number to which the files should be pushed.
-By default, it is
+  -v, --version=<value>          Actor version number to which the files should be pushed.
+By default, it is taken from
-                                         taken from the ".actor/actor.json" file.
+                                 the ".actor/actor.json" file.

-  -w, --wait-for-finish=wait-for-finish  Seconds for waiting to build to finish, if no value passed, it waits forever.
+  -w, --wait-for-finish=<value>  Seconds for waiting to build to finish, if no value passed, it waits forever.
   --no-prompt                    Do not prompt for opening the actor details in a browser.
-This will also not
+This will also not open the
-                                         open the browser automatically.
+                                 browser automatically.

-  --version-number=version-number        DEPRECATED: Use flag version instead.
-Actor version number to which the files
+  --version-number=<value>       DEPRECATED: Use flag version instead.
+Actor version number to which the files should be
-                                         should be pushed.
+                                 pushed.
 By default, it is taken from the ".actor/actor.json" file.

 DESCRIPTION
+  Uploads the actor to the Apify platform and builds it there.
   The Actor settings are read from the ".actor/actor.json" file in the current directory, but they can be overridden
   using command-line options.
   NOTE: If the source files are smaller than 3 MB then they are uploaded as
   "Multiple source files", otherwise they are uploaded as "Zip file".

   WARNING: If the target Actor already exists in your Apify account, it will be overwritten!